 What you can do is evaluate the "evidence".
 Most of the national experts whose opinion I refer to here have had to meet a tough standard of evidence for their research.
 You should trust them over someone who has not had to test their theory.
 If you know what a randomized clinical trial is, and why that is the best thing to trust, skip to the next section.

-That means that any "treatment" you are offered ought to work better than a placebo.
+That means that any "treatment" you are offered, if it costs money or has any risks, ought to work better than a placebo.
 And the only way to know that is to test them, one against the other.
 With the same type of patients in each group.
 Treated exactly the same way.
 With a tough, easily measured definition of "better" agreed upon in advance.
 Thats a randomized trial.
-If you have a choice of a treatment that has been shown effective this way, versus one that has not well, heres how my teacher put it: "look, there are a lot of treatments out there; why dont you start with the ones that have some evidence that they work?"
+If you have a choice of a treatment that has been shown effective this way, versus one that has not well, heres how my teacher put it: "Jim, there are a lot of treatments out there; why dont you start with the ones that have some evidence that they work?"

 This site is not intended to substitute for evaluation by a mental health specialist.
 If you have a suspicion about this diagnosis and do not have access to a psychiatrist (an M.D. doctor, who can prescribe medication), often a good local therapist (Ph.D., MSW, or LCSW) can be helpful with a diagnostic evaluation.
 Even if you do have "bipolar disorder", the therapist may be able to help a lot with coping, adjusting, and handling your stresses (caused by the illness, or by something else!).

-Once you are certain about the diagnosis, you can approach your primary care doctor about treatment, if it is impossible for you to get to a psychiatrist.
+Once you are certain about the diagnosis, if it is impossible for you to get to a psychiatrist, you can approach your primary care doctor about treatment.
 However, understand that primary care doctors are not well trained (with some wonderful exceptions) in handling complicated mood problems.

-This site has a "companion" site for primary care doctors.
+This site is also written for primary care doctors.
 If you simply cannot find, afford, or get to a psychiatrist who is experienced in bipolar disorders, you will find a letter here you can take to your doctor.
-It will explain that you have begun to wonder about bipolar disorder as an explanation for your symptoms, and introduce her or him to my site for doctors.
+It will explain that you have begun to wonder about bipolar disorder as an explanation for your symptoms, and introduce her or him to my site.

 Please understand that many doctors will not wish to be "led" into territory in which they do not feel comfortable.
 They may be making a wise judgement, focusing on areas of medicine in which they can be effective, and leaving other areas to specialists.
 Thats practicing good medicine, ok?
 Its their choice, its a very legitimate choice, and it may well be the best thing for you, if they chose to say "no" to your requests to be evaluated or treated by them for "bipolar disorder".
 Here's a short essay on How to Talk to Doctors if you need some help with that step.